-This percentage limitation does not apply to a Fund's investments in investment companies that are money market funds (including exchange-traded funds) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder.
+2 This percentage limitation does not apply to the Fund's investments in investment companies that are money market funds (including exchange-traded funds) where a higher percentage limitation is permitted under the Investment Company Act or rules, regulations or exemptive relief thereunder.

-First Tier Securities are (a) securities rated in the highest short-term rating category by at least two NRSROs, or if only one NRSRO has assigned a rating, by that NRSRO; (b) securities issued or guaranteed by, or otherwise allow a Fund under certain conditions to demand payment from, an entity with such ratings; or (c) repurchase agreements that are collateralized fully by cash and First Tier Securities.
+3 First Tier Securities are (a) securities rated in the highest short-term rating category by at least two NRSROs, or if only one NRSRO has assigned a rating, by that NRSRO; (b) securities issued or guaranteed by, or otherwise allow the Fund under certain conditions to demand payment from, an entity with such ratings; or (c) repurchase agreements that are collateralized fully by cash and First Tier Securities.
 U.S. Government Securities are considered First Tier Securities.
 Securities without short-term ratings may be purchased if they are deemed to be of comparable quality by the Investment Adviser to First Tier Securities.
-In addition, a Fund may generally rely on the credit quality of the guarantee or demand feature in determining the credit quality of a security supported by a guarantee or demand feature.
+In addition, the Fund may generally rely on the credit quality of the guarantee or demand feature in determining the credit quality of a security supported by a guarantee or demand feature.

-&lt;sup>5 See "Taxation" for an explanation of the tax consequences summarized in the table above.
+4 See "Taxation" for an explanation of the tax consequences summarized in the table above.

-Taxable in many states except for interest income distributions from U.S. Treasury Obligations and certain U.S. Government Securities.
+5 Taxable in many states except, in certain states, for interest income distributions from U.S. Treasury Obligations and certain U.S. Government Securities.
+Note: See Appendix A for a description of, and certain criteria applicable to, each of these categories of investments.